alizayan684/Hospital_Info_System_API/README.md

 This repository contains the code for the Hospital Info System API, a project designed to manage hospital information efficiently.

 ## Introduction
 The Hospital Info System API is built to streamline the management of hospital data, including patient records, staff information, and appointment scheduling.
 This project is implemented using **Node.js** and **Express**.
+The Database is **PostgreSQl** and the testing was done using **Postman**.

 ## Features
 - **Patient Management**: Add, update, and delete patient records.